deadlyvipers/dojo_rules/introduction.md

 Hello!
 I am here to teach people about Github
-My favourite path is Java.
+My favourite path is JavaScript.